 This is one of recycled posts from my old blog site (which no longer exists).
 It was originally posted August 10, 2012.
 I’m bringing it back because I’ve noticed that we’re beginning to get phone calls concerning this again.
-Though the images our older, the content and process is still the same for newer versions of the software.
+Though the images are older, the content and process is still the same for newer versions of the software.

 Over the past few weeks we’ve had several calls from people who have desired to take their current Civil 3D drawing and save it back to an earlier version.
 The call usually comes after the user attempts to open their drawing in the earlier software.
 The result is usually that the Civil 3D objects appear as empty boxes in their older software.
 Continue reading